defold/doc/docs/en/manuals/script-properties.md

 The property values provided via `factory.create()` and `collectionfactory.create()` will override any value set in the prototype file as well as the default values in the script.

-If several script components attached to a game object defines the same property, each component will get initialized with the value provided to `factory.create()` or `collectionfactory.create()`.
+If several script components attached to a game object define the same property, each component will get initialized with the value provided to `factory.create()` or `collectionfactory.create()`.

 ## Resource properties